-Treatment Plant System Operator IV is the advanced journey-level classification in the Treatment Plant Operator series.
-Individuals in this classification use a computer-based supervisory control and data acquisition system to efficiently operate and generally maintain the water supply facilities, water treatment plants on an assigned shift without immediate supervision.
-Incumbents must demonstrate the ability to independently operate all of the District's water treatment facilities and provide operational guidence to other operators.
+Treatment Plant System Operator III is the full journey-level classification in the Treatment Plant Operator series.
+Individuals in this classification use a computer-based supervisory control and data acquisition (SCADA) system to efficiently operate and generally maintain the water supply facilities or water treatment plants on an assigned shift without immediate supervision.
 Work requires independent judgement, initiative and action within established operational parameters.
-Incumbents perform the more difficult duties and assignments.
-The Treatment Plant System Operator IV may have lead responsibilities over other operators while operting a shift.
+Incumbents perform the full range of duties assigned to the series and may have lead responsibilities over other operators on a shift.